ArcanaFramework/arcana/docs/source/deployment.rst

-The :meth:`.XnatViaCS.generate_xnat_command` method is used to create the `command configuration files <https://wiki.xnat.org/container-service/command-resolution-122978876.html>`_ that are read by the XNAT container service to resolve the availabe commands on an image.
-There are four key fields that will determine the functionality of the command (the rest are metadata fields that are just exposed to the UI):
+The :meth:`.XnatViaCS.generate_xnat_command` method is used to create the `command configuration files <https://wiki.xnat.org/container-service/command-resolution-122978876.html>`_ that are read by the XNAT container service to resolve the available pipelines installed on an image.
+There are four key fields that will determine the functionality of the command (the rest are metadata fields that are exposed to the UI):

 * task_location
 * inputs